 Torsades de Pointes:

 Torsades de pointes (TdP) is a highly lethal form of ventricular tachycardia that is most often related to medication induced QT-prolongation on the electrocardiogram.
 The antibiotic CDSS is designed to identify patients who are prescribed antibiotics that put them at risk for cardiac arrhythmia and make recommendations for evidence-based interventions to reduce that risk.
-Additional classes of medications will be added once the antibiotic DSS is active.
+Additional classes of medications will be added once the antibiotic CDSS is active.